Our Mission

 Activist at Heart

 During an 18-month assignment as a Consultant for Youth Affairs, Myldred worked with then-Governor of California Ronald Reagan, conducting a study of issues affecting youth in crisis.
 Because of that experience, she participated in the establishment of the first Adolescent Hotline at Children’s Hospital in Los Angeles.
 Subsequently, hotlines spread across the nation and are now international.
-She also founded We Care, which offers aid to the homeless and near-homeless, and the Southern California Hot Line, which averages 1,000 calls a month from people in crisis situations.
-These non-profit organizations are all dedicated to youth in need.
-Through her work she recognized the desperate need to shelter runaway and abandoned teens who faced danger on the streets.
-She sold her Rossmoor home and used the proceeds to purchase two adjacent lots in Los Alamitos.
-This property became Casa Youth Shelter.
+She also founded We Care, which offers aid to the homeless and near-homeless, and the Southern California Hotline, which averages 1,000 calls a month from people in crisis situations.
+These nonprofit organizations were all dedicated to youth in need.

 Starting Casa Youth Shelter